-Animal Care and Use
+Fayetteville Policy 701.0, Animal Care and Use

+Purpose

-The following is the policy of the University of Arkansas, Fayetteville (hereafter referred to as the University) regarding animal care and use.
-It applies to all research and teaching using live vertebrate animals conducted at the University campus, or by University faculty, staff, or students when acting as representatives of the University at off-campus locations.
-In addition, it has been adopted by the University of Arkansas Division of Agriculture for application to all research and teaching using live vertebrate animals conducted at the Agricultural Experiment Station, or by individuals acting as representatives of the Agricultural Experiment Station at off-site locations.
-This policy does not apply to services provided by the Cooperative Extension Service of the University of Arkansas Division of Agriculture.
-In addition, this policy does not apply to research and teaching using human subjects, the oversight of which is the duty of the University Institutional Review Board.
+The following is the policy of the University of Arkansas, Fayetteville (hereafter referred to as UAF) regarding animal care and use.
+It applies to all research and teaching activities involving live, vertebrate animals conducted at UAF, or by UAF faculty, staff, or students when acting as UAF representatives at off-campus locations.

-The University endorses and supports the responsible use of animals in research and teaching.
-This Policy on Animal Care and Use is designed to ensure that animal use at the University is conducted in a humane, productive, and responsible fashion.
-The University acknowledges and accepts responsibility for the care and use of animals in research and teaching, and will make a reasonable effort to ensure that all individuals involved in the care and use of animals understand their individual and collective responsibilities for compliance with the University's Policy on Animal Care and Use as well as all other applicable laws and regulations pertaining to animal care and use.
+UAF endorses and supports the responsible use of animals in research and teaching.
+All individuals involved in the care and use of live, vertebrate animals used in research and teaching activities have both individual and collective responsibilities for compliance with the UAF's Policy on Animal Care and Use as well as with all other applicable laws and regulations pertaining to animal care and use.

+Policy

-The University endorses and will comply with the following:
+UAF endorses and will comply with the following:

-All applicable provisions of Public Law 99-198, commonly known as the Animal Welfare Act, its amendments, and the regulations formulated to implement this act (hereafter referred to as the Animal Welfare Act regulations).
+All applicable provisions of the Animal Welfare Act, its amendments, and the regulations formulated to implement this act (Animal Welfare Act and Regulations [AWAR]).

 U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training.

-The Public Health Service Policy on Humane Care and Use of Laboratory Animals (hereafter referred to as PHS Policy).
-The University will maintain an Animal Welfare Assurance, as specified by PHS Policy, with the Office for Laboratory Animal Welfare.
+The Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy).
+UAF will maintain an Animal Welfare Assurance, as required by the PHS Policy, with the Office of Laboratory Animal Welfare (OLAW).

-All applicable provisions of other federal and state statutes and regulations relating to animals.
+All applicable provisions of other federal and state statutes and regulations relating to live, vertebrate animals used in research and teaching activities.

+For standards of euthanasia in all categories of research and teaching, UAF complies with the AVMA Guidelines for the Euthanasia of Animals: 2020 Edition or any subsequent revisions.

-The University recognizes the classification of animal use in research and teaching into the following three categories for the purpose of specifying the standards for animal care and use within each category.
+UAF recognizes the classification of animal use in research and teaching into the following categories for the purpose of specifying the standards for animal care and use within each category.
 These three categories and the corresponding standards are:

-Biomedical research and teaching.
+Biomedical or sociobehavioral research and teaching.
 This is research and teaching whose goal is to generate or communicate knowledge that will contribute to improving the health and well-being of humans and/or animals not involved in agricultural production.
-For biomedical research and teaching the University endorses the standards for animal care and use contained within two separate documents.
-These are 1) the Animal Welfare Act regulations, and 2) the Guide for the Care and Use of Laboratory Animals.
-It is the policy of the University that each of these documents will apply to those species specified in each document.
-Anyone conducting biomedical research and teaching with a vertebrate species not covered by these documents should work closely with the Institutional Animal Care and Use Committee and the Animal Welfare Veterinarian (see Items V-VII below) to develop appropriate guidelines for the particular species being studied.
-Additionally, the University does not allow domestic dogs and cats, or non-human primates to be used for research conducted by University faculty and staff.
+For biomedical or sociobehavioral research and teaching UAF endorses and will comply with the standards for animal care and use described in the current version of the Guide for the Care and Use of Laboratory Animals (“the Guide”), published by the National Research Council.
+Anyone conducting biomedical or sociobehavioral research and teaching activities with a live, vertebrate species not covered by these documents should work closely with the Institutional Animal Care and Use Committee (IACUC) and the Attending Veterinarian (AV) (see Items IV-VI below) to develop appropriate guidelines for the particular species being studied.